zqyq/Mahalanobis-Distance-based-Multi-view-Optimal-Transport-for-Multi-view-Crowd-Localization/README.md

 ## Training
-For training, please firstly pretrain camera-view encoder and decdoer with camera-view loss.
+For training, please firstly pretrain camera-view encoder and decoder with camera-view loss.
 And then load pretrained camera-view model for full pipline training with both camera-view loss and ground-plane loss.

 ## Pretrained models
 You can download the checkpoints at this link.